-The Null and Alternative Hypotheses; The Basis of One-Way Analysis of Variance: Assumptions Associated with ANOVA; Variation within and between Groups; Computation of F-ratio: Partition of the Sums of Squares; Degrees of Freedom; Variance Estimates and the F Ratio; The ANOVA Summary Table
+The Null and Alternative Hypotheses; The Basis of One-Way Analysis of Variance: Assumptions Associated with ANOVA; Variation within and between Groups; Computation of F-ratio: Partition of the Sums of Squares; Degrees of Freedom; Variance Estimates and the F Ratio; The ANOVA Summary Table.

-- The students will be able to analyze to advance the concept of statistics in psychology. - The students will be able to use of inferential statistics in the field of experimental psychology. - The students will be able to conduct empirical research in the field of psychology.
+- The students will be able to analyze to advance the concept of statistics in psychology. - The students will be able to use of inferential statistics in the field of experimental psychology. - The students will be able to conduct empirical research in the field of psychology. - The students will be able to write hypothesis and test them.

-1. Mangal, S.K.
+- Mangal, S.K.
 (2012).
 Statistics in Psychology & Education.
 (2nd Ed).
 New Delhi: PHI learning Pvt.
-Ltd.

-- 1. Aron, A., Aron, E.N., & Coups, E.J.
+Ltd. - Aron, A., Aron, E.N., & Coups, E.J.
 (2007).
 Statistics for Psychology (4th Ed).
-India: Prentice Hall. - 2.
-Chadha, N.K.
-(1991) Statistics for Behavioral and Social Sciences.
-Reliance Pub.
-House: New Delhi - 3.
-Field, A. (2009).
+India: Prentice Hall.

+- Aron, Arthor, Coups & Eliott (2010) Statistics for The Behavioral and Social Sciences.
+(5th Edition) Reliance Pub.
+House: New Delhi - Field, A. (2009).
 Discovering Statistics using SPSS (3rd Ed).
-New Delhi :Sage. - 4.
-King, B.M. & Minium, E.W.
+New Delhi: Sage. - King, B.M. & Minium, E.W.
 (2007).
 Statistical Reasoning in the Behavioral Sciences (5th Ed).
 USA: John Willey.

-Subject Code PSY227 Subject Title DEVELOP MENTAL PSYCH OLOGY LTP 5 0 2 Credit 6 Subject Category UC Year 2 nd Semester IV
+Subject Code PSY227 Subject Title DEVELOPMENTAL PSYCHOLOGY LTP 5 0 2 Credit 6 Subject Category UC Year 2 nd Semester IV

-- To equip the learner with an understanding of the concept and process of human development across the life span. - To impart an understanding of the various domains of human development. - To inculcate sensitivity to socio-cultural context of human development.
+To equip the learner with an understanding of the concept and process of human development across the life span.